cilium/cilium/Documentation/contributing.rst

 #.
 Update the release branch on
     `Jenkins <https://jenkins.cilium.io/job/cilium-ginkgo/job/cilium/>`_ to be
     tested on every change and Nightly.
+#.
+(Only 1.0 minor releases) Tag newest 1.0.x Docker image as ``v1.0-stable``
+   and push it to Docker Hub.
+This will ensure that Kops uses latest 1.0 release by default.

 For the final release